skavngr/netbot/README.md

 --
 - Proof-of-Concept code that simulates a Client-Server botnet environment.
 - Easily helps setting up a botnet chain that reports to your CCC.
-- Assists in you simulate DDoS attacks towards the target. (_Experimental/Research Usage Only_)
+- Assists in simulating DDoS attacks towards the target. (_Experimental/Research Usage Only_)

 Requirements
 --